Setup and building#

 $ make -s -j2

-There will sometimes be optional modules added for a new release which won’t yet be identified in the OS level build dependencies.
-In those cases, just ask for assistance on the core-mentorship list.
+There will sometimes be optional modules added for a new release which won’t yet be identified in the OS-level build dependencies.
+In those cases, just ask for assistance in the Core Development category on Discourse.

 For more details on various options and considerations for building, refer to the macOS README.